sengarharshit1/Gitlab-community-edition-11.4.7-RCE/README.md

-# Gitlab Community Edition 11.4.7 RCE
+# Gitlab 11.4.7 Authenticated RCE

 There is a minor mistake in https://www.exploit-db.com/exploits/49334